SamuelNw/SamuelNw/ReadMe.md

 ### Hi there, I'm Sam 👋
-### I'm a full stack dev utilizing ReactJs and Django!!
+### A full stack dev utilizing ReactJs and Django!!

 - 🔭 I'm currently working on several personal projects.
 - 🌱 I’m currently learning some more Django stuff.